angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 during the sprint in test 2**.

 <div class="self">
-    Aside: 2,000m (2km) is a competition distance in the rowing community, for both on-the-water and indoor apparatus.
-I comfortably hit 2km at 7:19.7 in test 1 and 7:18.7 in test 2 (for comparison, my competition best is 6:51.8).
+    An aside: 2,000m (2km) is a competition distance in the rowing community, for both on-the-water and indoor apparatus.
+I comfortably hit 2km at 7:19.7 in test 1 and 7:18.7 in test 2.
 I don't believe the 0:01 difference is significant, but it does indicate how closely I paced both tests.
 </div>

 It is difficult to conclude there was a significant improvement in performance